confiance22/tues_27185_confiance_Student_Attendance-_-_Performance_Tracking_System/README.md

 - Security was improved using auditing triggers and logic.
 A dedicated Audit_Log table tracks user actions on sensitive tables.
 A separate Public_Holidays table is used by a trigger to prevent DML operations during holidays.
 This ensures regulatory and organizational compliance.

 - Phase VIII: Final Documentation & Presentation ✔️
-- full README, ERD, data model, SQL scripts, test cases, and a PowerPoint presentation were created.
-All content was organized for GitHub submission.
-Presentation slides cover problem, solution, and outcomes clearly with visuals and explanation.

 - [tue_27185_confiance_plsql2.pptx](https://github.com/user-attachments/files/20105090/tue_27185_confiance_plsql2.pptx)

 ---